Heaventools

 Digital Signature Viewer

 Microsoft Authenticode® code-signing technology is based on the use of a digital signature, which is in turn is based on a digital certificate issued by a trusted third party (a certification authority) that has verified the identity of the software publisher.
 Code signing lets you know the origin of the code and can protect the code from tampering (if the code is changed, the digital signature is invalidated).
-Thus, code signing provides two security protections: authentication of the author, publisher or distributor of the code; and integrity of the code itself.
+Thus, code signing provides two security protections: authentication of the author, publisher, or distributor of the code; and integrity of the code itself.

 A digital signature is the public certificate plus the value of the signed data encrypted by a private key.
 When a developer signs the code, it is put through a one-way hash function.
 This creates a "message digest" (signed hash) of fixed length.
 The developer's private key is used to encrypt this message digest.
 The digest is combined with the certificate and hash algorithm to create a signature block.
 This signature block is inserted into the portable executable file.